-- □ If you are using your vehicle in dusty or off-road conditions, inspect the engine air cleaner filter, and replace if necessary. - □ Inspect the brake linings, and replace if necessary. - □ Inspect the exhaust system.
-Perform the first inspection at 12,000 miles (20 000 km) or 12 months. - □ Inspect the manual transmission fluid (if equipped), add as necessary. - □ Inspect the front suspension, tie rod ends and boot seals for cracks or leaks and all parts for damage, wear, improper looseness or end play; replace if necessary.
+- ☐ Change the engine oil and engine oil filter. - ☐ Rotate the tires, rotate at the first sign of irregular wear, even if it occurs before 16,000 miles (26 000 km). - ☐ If using your vehicle for any of the following: Dusty or off-road conditions, Inspect the engine air cleaner filter; replace if necessary. - ☐ Replace the air conditioning filter. - ☐ Inspect the brake linings, replace if necessary. - ☐ Inspect exhaust system.
+Perform the first inspection at 16,000 miles (26 000 km) or 12 months. - ☐ Inspect the manual transmission fluid (if equipped), add as necessary. - ☐ Inspect the front suspension, tie rod ends and boot seals for cracks or leaks and all parts for damage, wear, improper looseness or end play; replace if necessary.